maxviazov/Spring-Frameworks-/Migrating from earlier versions of the Spring Framework.md

 ### Actively supported generations: 3.2 and 4.1
 Note that the 3.0.x and 3.1.x lines have been retired already, with no support available anymore.
 Limited support for 4.0.x is still available but no further maintenance releases are planned in that line.
 We strongly recommend an upgrade to the latest Spring Framework 3.2.x release or - preferably - to the 4.1.x line: http://projects.spring.io/spring-framework/

+## Migrating to Spring Framework 4.1
+For a general overview of new features, refer to [New Features and Enhancements in Spring Framework 4.1](http://docs.spring.io/spring-framework/docs/4.1.x/spring-framework-reference/htmlsingle/#new-in-4.1) in the reference documentation.

+### Enforced minimum dependency versions
+As of Spring Framework 4.1, several optional dependencies are required to be within the supported range: in particular, _EhCache 2.5+, Quartz 2.1.4+, Jackson 2.1+, and ROME 1.5+_ (see below for details about 4.x dependency declarations in the Spring Framework 4.0 section).
+Older versions have still been tolerated in the Spring Framework 4.0.x line for a smoother upgrade path; as of 4.1, the intended minimum versions are being enforced. _Most importantly, don't use Quartz 1.8.x anymore; upgrade to Quartz 2.1.4+ instead!_

-## Migrating to Spring Framework 4.0 / 4.1
+## Migrating to Spring Framework 4.0
-For a general overview of new features, refer to [New Features and Enhancements in Spring Framework 4.0](http://docs.spring.io/spring-framework/docs/4.0.x/spring-framework-reference/htmlsingle/#new-in-4.0) and [New Features and Enhancements in Spring Framework 4.1](http://docs.spring.io/spring-framework/docs/4.1.x/spring-framework-reference/htmlsingle/#new-in-4.1) in the reference documentation.
+For a general overview of new features, refer to [New Features and Enhancements in Spring Framework 4.0](http://docs.spring.io/spring-framework/docs/4.0.x/spring-framework-reference/htmlsingle/#new-in-4.0) in the reference documentation.

 ### JDK 6
 Spring Framework 4.0 requires Java SE 6 or above: specifically, a minimum API level equivalent to JDK 6 update 18, a.k.a.
 1.6.0_18, as released in January 2010.
 You have to update to a recent version of JDK 6 at least: From a known bug-fix level, we require a minimum of JDK 6 update 21, and we suggest JDK 6 update 25 or higher from a support perspective.
 Java 7 and 8 are recommended for use with Spring Framework 4.0, with Java 8 supported in production since Oracle's JDK 8 launch in March 2014.